How to Reduce Lag for Online Gaming

-It doesn’t matter if you’ve spent months looking for a PlayStation 5 or if you’ve just installed your brand-new, top-of-the-line graphics card – lag can ruin any online gaming session.
+Whether you’re playing on a console like the PlayStation 5 or you’ve just installed your brand-new, top-of-the-line graphics card, lag can ruin any online gaming session.
 In order to make sure you’re squeezing every ounce of performance out of your console or PC, your home network needs to be able to keep up.

 Speeds and Ping: Why They Matter

-Your ping — the amount of time it takes a piece of data to reach its destination and back — is much more important.
-The lower the ping, which is measured in milliseconds, the faster you see the effects of your inputs on the screen; with a low ping, you pull the trigger on your controller, and the weapon on screen fires sooner.
+Your ping — the time it takes a piece of data to reach its destination and back — is much more important when playing the game.
+The lower the ping (measured in milliseconds), the faster you see the effects of your inputs on the screen; with a low ping, you pull the trigger on your controller, and the weapon on the screen fires sooner.

 Reposition Your Router

-A router will work best in the center of the room, which can be inconvenient for wiring purposes and interior decorating alike; just do your best to keep your router away from microwaves, walls, and corners as much as possible.
+A router will work best in the center of the room, which, unfortunately, can be inconvenient for wiring purposes and interior decorating.
+At a minimum, do your best to keep your router away from microwaves, walls, and corners as much as possible.
 Placing your gaming device closer to your router can also minimize signal interference.
 If nothing else, you can attach an external antenna to your router to mitigate performance loss from imperfect placement.

 Make Sure Your Network Fits Your Needs

 Internet needs for gamers vary as much as gamers’ habits do.
-A household with four users gaming and streaming together and chatting on Discord has wildly different bandwidth needs than a household with one user sneaking in a quick game of “League of Legends” while the kids watch “Cocomelon.”
+A household with four users gaming, streaming, and chatting on Discord has wildly different bandwidth needs than one with one user sneaking in a quick game of “League of Legends” while the kids watch “Cocomelon.”

 Get Away From Data Caps

-You might not need blistering-fast internet access for the majority of gaming needs but throttled network speeds won’t help if you’re already dealing with lag.
+You might not need blistering-fast internet access for most gaming needs, but throttled network speeds won’t help if you’re already dealing with lag.
 Many internet providers offer unlimited data with their plans.
-While gaming itself requires a relatively small amount of bandwidth, plenty of gaming-adjacent activities, like streaming, quickly burn through the gigabytes.
+While gaming requires a relatively small amount of bandwidth, plenty of gaming-adjacent activities, like streaming, quickly burn through the gigabytes.
 For example, one Twitch streamer can use 2 – 3 GB of data in just an hour.

 Opt for a Gaming Router